glennj/exercism.io/tcl/etl/README.md

 ### Based on

-Exercise by the JumpstartLab team for students at The Turing School of Software and Design. - https://turing.edu
+Based on an exercise by the JumpstartLab team for students at The Turing School of Software and Design. - https://turing.edu